Skip to content

 Labradorite belongs to the feldspar mineral family and contains layers of different materials.
 These layers, known as lamellae, consist of alternating anorthite and albite compositions.
 When light enters the stone, it encounters these layers, causing interference and diffraction of the light waves.

-As a result, the light is dispersed into various colors of the spectrum, creating the mesmerizing play of blues, greens, yellows, and purples that labradorite is renowned for.
-When the stone is moved or rotated, these colors dance across the surface, producing an almost magical effect.
+As a result, the light is dispersed into various colours of the spectrum, creating the mesmerizing play of blues, greens, yellows, and purples that Labradorite is renowned for.
+When the stone is moved or rotated, these colours dance across the surface, producing an almost magical effect.

-The intensity and range of colors in labradorescence can vary depending on the stone's orientation, thickness of the lamellae, and the quality of the cut.
+The intensity and range of colours in labradorescence can vary depending on the stone's orientation, the lamellae's thickness, and the cut's quality.
 Skilled lapidaries carefully work with the stone's natural structure to maximize its labradorescent display.

-Understanding the science behind labradorite's spectral play adds an extra layer of appreciation to this already remarkable gemstone, making it a favorite among both collectors and jewelry enthusiasts.
+Understanding the science behind labradorite's spectral play adds an extra layer of appreciation to this remarkable gemstone, making it a favourite among collectors and jewelry enthusiasts.

 The History of Labradorite